Climate Change — The Science

 BiodiversityCoral bleaching (Gulf of Mannar, Lakshadweep); species migration; ecosystem disruption

-India's vulnerability paradox: India contributes ~7% of global emissions (3rd largest emitter) but has per capita emissions of only 2.0 tonnes CO₂ (global average: 4.7 tonnes; USA: 14.9 tonnes).
+India's vulnerability paradox: India is the 3rd largest emitter (~3.2 Gt CO₂/year; 2024 data) but has per capita emissions of ~2.19 tonnes CO₂ (2024; Worldometer/IEA) — far below the global average (~4.7 tonnes; USA: ~14.9 tonnes).
 Yet India is among the most climate-vulnerable countries due to its geography, population density, and dependence on climate-sensitive sectors.
 This asymmetry is central to India's equity argument in climate negotiations.

 Key Concepts for Prelims